-Every once in a while it’s nice to find an easy holiday DIY.
+Every once in a while it’s nice to find an easy DIY Christmas idea.
 Don’t get me wrong, I am the queen of long and drawn out DIY’s.
 I am sure you know that!
-But when I was out shopping and saw some adorable pom pom trees for $29.00 each I decided it was DIY time.
-So I went to the craft store and found everything I needed for pom pom Christmas trees!
+But when I was out shopping and saw some adorable pom pom trees for $29.00 each I decided it was DIY Christmas Idea time.
+I went to the craft store and found everything I needed for pom pom Christmas trees!
 And of course, everything was on sale.
 So my cost for each tree was less than $10.
-That is 60% less that the ones at the store.
+That is 60% less than the ones at the store.

 What You Will Need